 - 3358 ft*

 Yes! we're returning to the mountain.
-The 2.6 mile, demanding climb up to Sewanee was a signature feature of the ERV 100 and in 2018 it will be again.
+The 2.6 mile, demanding climb up to Sewanee was a signature feature of the ERV 100 and it is again.

 This route begins with and traverses the same roads as the 52 mile route through the first 25 miles.
 At that point the shorter route splits off and you’ll be heading to the mountain.